The H.E.A.L. Act

 How Does the H.E.A.L.
 Act Benefit You?

-- Health Care: The public option saves Americans ~$1.8 trillion a year now spent on private premiums and out-of-pocket costs; the average family currently pays around $25,000–$32,000 per year on premiums [3] .
+- Health Care: The free high-quality public plan saves Americans ~$1.8 trillion a year now spent on private premiums and out-of-pocket costs; the average family saves about $25,000–$32,000 per year [3] .
 Those who stay with private or their employer insurance sees their costs fall because the public option negotiates lower prices across the board.

 - Retirees benefit from stronger health care, more doctors, nurses, and caregivers, plus dental, vision, and hearing is covered under the public high-quality health care option.